kilpkonn/msc-thesis/main.typ

 $

-= Evaluation (week 7-8) <evaluation>
+= Evaluation <evaluation>
 In this chapter we evaluate the performace of the three iterations of algorithms we implemented in @term-search-iters.
 The main focus is on the third and final iteration but we compare it to previous iterations to highlight the differences.

 First we are perform empirical evaluation of the tree algorithms by performing a resynthesis on existing Rust programs.
 Later we focus on some hand picked examples to show the strengts and weaknesses of the tool.
+#todo("compare...")

 == Resynthesis
-To empirically evaluate the performace of the three iterations of the algorithm we implemented we use it to resynthesise human written programs.
+#todo("reword")
 The idea is to modify the program by removing some expression from it (therefore creating a hole in the program) and then use term search to search for expressions that fit the hole.
 Then we can compare the results of the term search to original program.

 ==== Chosen expressions
 We chose to perform the the resynthesis only on the tail expressions of every block.
-Other options that we considered are let assignments and function calls.
+Other options that we considered are let assignments and arguments of function calls.
 We chose tail expressions as we consider this the most common usecase for our tool.
+#todo("what is tail expr")
 The most well known place for them is the tail expression in the function body.
-However since we consider all the block expressions the tail expressions in each of the branches of `if { ... } else { ... }` expression are also considered as well as the expressions in `match` arms or the plain block expressions used for scoping.
+However since we consider all the block expressions the tail expressions in each of the branches of `if condition { ... } else { ... }` expression are also considered as well as the expressions in `match` arms or the plain block expressions used for scoping.
 To better understand what is considered the tail expression we have constructed hypothetical example of code in @rust-tail-expr and highlighted all the lines that have tail expressions on them.
+#todo("add some other statements...")
 #figure(
 sourcecode(highlighted: (4, 9, 11, 15, 19))[
 ```rs